emqx/cloud-docs/en_US/deployments/metrics.md

 ## Message

 It shows the incremental status of message sending and receiving in a certain period of time.
-The following 3 indicators are provided:
+The following 3 metrics are provided:

 | Indicator         | Meaning                                                      |
 | ----------------- | :----------------------------------------------------------- |